tarecord/gravity-forms-locator/src/gf-form-locator/readme.txt

 == Changelog ==

 = 1.3.0 =
+* Fixed bugs related to scanning and finding forms
+* Added support for gutenberg forms.

 = 1.2.0 =
 * Fixed a bug that caused some forms to be missed when scanning.